-We need to speak to each other calmly and rationally.
+We need to use calm and rational language.
 Silencing each other or refusing to say someone’s name belongs in fictional stories.
 If we “imagine the other side more complexly”, as John Green would say, and remember that those you disagree with do not want to destroy the country we can have a conversation.
 Not a conversation in anger, but a conversation in kindness and understanding.

 This administration asks these questions of all of us: What is the role of the Federal Government?
 How much power should the State Government have?
 Is healthcare a right or a privilege?
 Once we can talk about these three things calmly we can move forward with a future full of compromise.